Single sign-on (SSO) is a secure user authentication technology that allows users to access multiple applications with only one set of credentials.

 - Simplified administration.
 Administrators can maintain strong and consistent security policies, and manage and close user accounts with ease.

 Both Google and Microsoft sign-in services are enabled by default in the Codat Portal.
 We recommend keeping them enabled to make the most of the benefits they provide.
 Administrators can also turn off password-based sign-in completely and force all their users to sign in with their Google or Microsoft account.

 As long as the email addresses are the same, attempting to sign in with a Google or Microsoft account will automatically link it to the existing Codat account.

 To manage the third-party SSO services, perform the following steps in Codat Portal:

-- In the left side bar, click Account > Users.
+- In the navigation bar, click Settings > Users.

 - Click Manage sign-in.